Tomosynthesis – the future screening tool for breast cancer?

 Illustration of tomosynthesis.
 By Å. S. Holen, Cancer Registry of Norway.

 It is assumed that tomosynthesis enables radiologists to better separate different layers of breast tissue, which can make it easier to identify healthy breast tissue from diseased tissue.

-Early studies on the use of tomosynthesis in screening for breast cancer showed a higher proportion of breast cancer detected among women screened with tomosynthesis compared to standard 2-dimentional digital mammography (digital mammography), but results on the percentage of women recalled for further assessment have been ambiguous.
+Early studies on the use of tomosynthesis in screening for breast cancer showed a higher proportion of breast cancer detected among women screened with tomosynthesis compared to standard two-dimensional digital mammography, but results on the percentage of women recalled for further assessment have been ambiguous.
 However, most studies have evaluated the results of tomosynthesis in combination with digital mammography, which increases the radiation dose to women to about two times that of a single exposure of digital mammography.
 We are now able to create synthetic two-dimensional images from the raw data of the tomosynthesis images, which makes us able to offer screening with synthetic two-dimensional and tomosynthesis imaging from just one acquisition that has about the same radiation dose as digital mammography.